CFSAN-Biostatistics/snp-pipeline/docs/installation.rst

 fastq-dump_ 2.8.1          An SRA Toolkit utility for fetching samples from NCBI SRA
 =========== ============== ===============================================================

-Note: the versions above are tested and known to work together, but other versions may also work.
+Note: the versions above are tested and known to work together.
+Other versions may also work.

 Note: you will need either Bowtie2 or SMALT.
 You do not have to install both.
 However, the included result files were generated with Bowtie2.
 Your results may differ